Lil Durk discography

-Durk released his seventh studio album, 7220, on March 11, 2022.
+On March 11, 2022, Durk released his seventh studio album, 7220.
 The album debuted and peaked atop the Billboard 200, giving Durk his second chart-topping project and first solo chart-topping project.
-It produced two top-20 singles, "Broadway Girls" from 2021 and "Ahhh Ha", which reached numbers 14 and 19 on the Billboard Hot 100, respectively; the former single features Morgan Wallen and gave Durk his highest-charting single as a lead artist.
-It also produced the top-40 single, "Pissed Me Off" from 2021, which debuted and peaked at number 39 on the Hot 100.
+It produced two top-20 singles, "Broadway Girls" from 2021 and "Ahhh Ha", which reached numbers 14 and 18 on the Billboard Hot 100, respectively; the former single features Morgan Wallen and gave Durk his highest-charting single as a lead artist at the time.
+It also produced two top-40 singles, "Golden Child" and "Pissed Me Off" from 2021, which debuted and peaked at numbers 34 and 39 on the Hot 100, respectively.
+Two more songs from the album also reached the top 40, "What Happened to Virgil" and "Petty Too", which feature Gunna and Future, respectively; the songs reached numbers 22 and 26 on the Hot 100, respectively.
+That same year, Durk released a collaboration with Cardi B and Kanye West, "Hot Shit", which debuted and peaked at number 13 on the Hot 100.